A Review of a Vintage Monolux Refractor Telescope

 Update.
 In 2010 the Southern Equatorial Belt on Jupiter seemed to

-disappear.
-This strange phenomenon has occurred before, though not often.
+phenomenon of belt fading has occurred before, though not often.
+Because of

-Because of the missing SEB, I was able to detect the Great Red Spot for the
+the missing SEB, I was able to detect the Great Red Spot for the first time

-first time with my Monolux 60mm telescope.
-When the SEB is visible, it merges
+with my Monolux 60mm telescope.
+When the SEB is visible, it merges with the

-with the Great Red Spot, making it to difficult a target with the Monolux.
+Great Red Spot, making it to difficult a target with the Monolux.
+Note that

-I haven't looked at many DSO targets yet.
-I've seen the Andromeda galaxy
+I haven't looked at many DSO targets with the Monolux yet.
+I've seen the

-(M45), and the double cluster in Perseus.
-The Orion nebula is a wonderful
+the Pleiades (M45), and the double cluster in Perseus.
+The Orion nebula is a

-target, and the 4 brightest stars of the Trapezium are visible through this
+wonderful target, and the 4 brightest stars of the Trapezium are visible

-60mm.
-I was able to just glimpse the Crab Nebula (M1) from my backyard
+through this 60mm.
+I was able to just glimpse the Crab Nebula (M1) from my

-observing site.
-This is just a tiny fraction of the objects within the grasp of
+backyard observing site.
+This is just a tiny fraction of the objects within the

-this size telescope, and I list these few as just examples of what such a small
+grasp of this size telescope, and I list these few as just examples of what

 The Monolux does a very nice job on double stars.
 Star images are always